manu-mannattil/thesis/README.md

 # Dissertation

-Below is a dependency tree showing how the various files are included.
+The dependency tree below shows how the various files are included.

     thesis.tex
     ├── ifdefs.tex